Sumsum/sumsum/README.md

 ## What?
 Sumsum is a Shopify like ecom plattform built using Django.
-It is a clone in the sense that we are trying to mimic the tempalte language, data model, API and Administration panel.
+It is a clone in the sense that we are trying to mimic the template language, data model, API and Administration panel.

 ## Data model